Bill

 AI Summary

 This bill modifies the requirements for becoming a licensed marriage and family therapist (LMFT) in Colorado, specifically for those whose graduate programs did not include a required internship or practicum in marriage and family therapy.
-Currently, individuals with a master's or doctoral degree in marriage and family therapy that included such a practicum or internship need to complete 1,500 supervised clinical hours to become an LMFT.
-This bill, effective March 1, 2027, allows individuals whose degrees *did not* include this practicum or internship to still pursue licensure as an LMFT candidate, but they will be required to complete an additional 700 supervised clinical hours, totaling 2,200 supervised clinical hours, in addition to their degree and other requirements.
+Currently, individuals with a master's or doctoral degree in marriage and family therapy that included such practical training must complete 1,500 supervised clinical hours to become an LMFT.
+This bill, effective March 1, 2027, allows applicants whose degrees did not include this practicum or internship to still pursue licensure, but they will need to complete an additional 700 supervised clinical hours, totaling 2,200 hours, in addition to meeting other board-approved requirements.

 Committee Categories